thillai-c/Vision-Language-Driving-Perception/README.md

 Vision Language Driving Perception is an open-source project focused on fine-tuning Vision-Language Models (VLMs) for decision planning in autonomous driving scenarios.
 By leveraging the expressive power of pre-trained VLMs, this project adapts them to downstream driving tasks such as behavior prediction, maneuver classification, and goal-directed planning.

-This repository provides tools, datasets, and training pipelines to adapt InterVL2-1B for real-world autonomous driving decision modules.
+This repository provides tools, datasets, and training pipelines to adapt Vision-Language Models for real-world autonomous driving decision modules.

 ---